jo3y49/game-portfolio-website/content/projects/Quest For Power/index.md

 ### Role & Contributions

-- Served as the lead programmer for a team of 5, including another programmer, an artist, a composer, and a designer.
+- Serving as the lead programmer for a team of 5, including another programmer, an artist, a composer, and a designer.
-- Managed game files using a GitHub organization and ensured smooth file integrations.
+- Managing game files using a GitHub organization to ensure smooth file integrations.
-- Implemented branch strategies and organized asset folders to streamline collaborative work and prevent merge conflicts.
+- Implementing branch strategies and organized asset folders to streamline collaborative work and prevent merge conflicts.

-### Implemented Gameplay Features
+### Gameplay Features

-- Built a robust combat system that can be scaled to allow an infinite number of players, enemies, and attacks.
+- Building a robust combat system that can be scaled to allow an infinite number of players, enemies, and attacks.
 - Attacks are chained together to make combos.
-- Includes a save system that tracks player's data, progress, and whether an enemy has previously been defeated or not.
+- Including a save system that tracks player's data, progress, and whether an enemy has previously been defeated or not.

 ### Game Description